 Birdseye is a tiny town located in the state of Indiana.
 With a population of 412 people and just one neighborhood, Birdseye is the 422nd largest community in Indiana.

-Birdseye is a blue-collar town, with 62.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Birdseye is generally considered to be a blue-collar town.
+62.70% of the Birdseye workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Birdseye is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Birdseye who work in office and administrative support (8.65%), sales jobs (6.49%), and healthcare suport services (4.32%).

 Also of interest is that Birdseye has more people living here who work in computers and math than 95% of the places in the US.